nierdz/infra/README.md

   critical: 80
 ```

-Ther is a special service added in this role which is not listed here, [Integrit](https://github.com/ecashin/integrit).
+There is a special service added in this role which is not listed here, [Integrit](https://github.com/ecashin/integrit).
 You need to add this service definition in nagios to only check for it every hour cause it consumes a lot of IO:
 ```
 define service{
     name                            integrit-services